-The latter can be probably explained as a result of a past recent event that re-distributed part of the gas on time scale shorter than that probed by the different bands, because they average over the lifetime of the galaxy.
+The latter can be probably explained as a result of a recent past event that redistributed part of the gas on a timescale shorter than that probed by the different bands, because they average over the lifetime of the galaxy.
 UV emission, which as H I should be sensitive to any perturbation, agrees relatively well to the model.
 This suggests that a recent event could have occurred, such as accretion, in order for the H I to show this deviation with respect to the model.

-In the lower panel of Fig. 7 it is also seen that the agreement between the observed H I rotation curve (Espada et al. 2005) and that predicted by the model is excellent.
+In the lower panel of Figure 7, it can also be seen that the agreement between the observed H I rotation curve (Espada et al.

+2005) and that predicted by the model is excellent.
 Note that the H I observed rotation curve is not used during the fit.